Park of the Week

 From Woodland: Take Main St. west.
 At County Road 98, Main St. turns into Highway 16.
 Drive 2.7 miles, bear right onto County Road 22.
 After .9 mile, keep right onto County Road 94B.
 Drive 1 mile and turn left onto County Road 20.
 Drive .4 miles and turn left into the Cache Creek Nature Preserve.
-See map at https://cachecreekconservancy.org/contact-us
+You’ll find a map on our Contact page.

 William Gordon Trail History: This area of Yolo County was an agricultural hub for those passing through during the gold rush.
 This site marks the spot where a general store was located.
 Food and other goods could be purchased by those passing through on their way to make their fortunes in gold.

-1. Photo in front of the Cache Creek Nature Preserve sign as shown above
+1. Photo in front of the Cache Creek Nature Preserve sign as shown below

 Photo by the large downed tree limb